awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 You can create a [AWS KMS keys](concepts.md#kms_keys) \(KMS key\) with key material that you supply\.

 A KMS key is a logical representation of an encryption key\.
-It contains *key material* used to encrypt and decrypt data, in addition to its [key identifiers](concepts.md#key-id) and other metadata\.
+The metadata for a KMS key includes the ID of [key material](concepts.md#key-material) used to encrypt and decrypt data\.
 When you [create a KMS key](create-keys.md), by default, AWS KMS generates the key material for that KMS key\.
 But you can create a KMS key without key material and then import your own key material into that KMS key, a feature often known as "bring your own key" \(BYOK\)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/import-key.png)